-12 Online Behaviour
+32.22 Online Behaviour

-I. Many forms of child-on-child abuse have an element of online behaviour including behaviours such as cyberbullying and sexting.
+Many forms of child-on-child abuse have an element of online behaviour including behaviours such as cyberbullying and sexting.
 Policies and procedures concerning this type of behaviour can be found in the anti- bullying policy and online safety policy.

-13 Prevention
+32.23 Prevention

-Our school actively seeks to raise awareness of and prevent all forms of child-onchild abuse by:

-Educating all Governors, SLT, staff and volunteers, students, and parents about this issue.
+- 32.24 Our school actively seeks to raise awareness of and prevent all forms of child-onchild abuse.
+We aim to achieve this through a whole school approach: - I. Educating all Governors, SLT, staff and volunteers, pupils, and parents about this issue.

-- I. This will include training all Governors, SLT, staff and volunteers on the nature, prevalence, and effect of child-on-child abuse, and how to prevent, identify and respond to it. - II.
-This includes: (a) Contextual Safeguarding/extra familial abuse; (b) The identification and classification of specific behaviours; and (c) The importance of taking seriously all forms of child-on-child abuse (no matter how low level they may appear) and ensuring that no form of child-on-child abuse is ever dismissed as horseplay or teasing. - III.
-Educating children about the nature and prevalence of child-on-child abuse via PSHE and the wider curriculum. - IV.
-Pupils are frequently told what to do if they witness or experience such abuse, the effect that it can have on those who experience it and the possible reasons for it, including vulnerability of those who inflict such abuse. - V. They are regularly informed about the school's approach to such issues, including its zero-tolerance policy towards all forms of child-on-child abuse. - VI.
-Engaging parents on this issue by: (a)Talking about it with parents, both in groups and one to one; (b) Asking parents what they perceive to be the risks facing their child and how they would like to see the school address those risks; (c) Involving parents in the review of school policies and lesson plans; and (d) Encouraging parents to hold the school to account on this issue. - VII.
-Ensuring that all child-on-child abuse issues are fed back to the school's safeguarding team so that they can spot and address any concerning trends and identify students who maybe in need of additional support. - VIII.
-Challenging the attitudes that underlie such abuse (both inside and outside the classroom). - IX.
-Working with Governors, Academy Trusts, SLT, all staff and volunteers, pupils and parents to address equality issues, to promote positive values, and to encourage a culture of tolerance and respect amongst all members of the school community.

-- X. Creating conditions in which our students can aspire to and realise safe and healthy relationships. - XI.
-Creating a culture in which our students feel able to share their concerns openly, in a non-judgmental environment, and have them listened to; and - XII.
+- II.
+Providing training and updates to all Governors, SLT, staff and volunteers on the nature, prevalence, and effect of child-on-child abuse, and how to prevent, identify and respond to it. - III.
+Information may include: (a) Contextual Safeguarding/extra familial abuse; (b) The identification and classification of specific behaviours; and (c) The importance of taking seriously all forms of child-on-child abuse (no matter how low level they may appear) and ensuring that no form of child-on-child abuse is ever dismissed as horseplay or teasing. - IV.
+Educating children about the nature and prevalence of child-on-child abuse via PSHE and the wider curriculum. - V. Pupils are frequently told what to do if they witness or experience such abuse, the effect that it can have on those who experience it and the possible reasons for it, including vulnerability of those who inflict such abuse. - VI.
+They are regularly informed about the school's approach to such issues, including its zero-tolerance policy towards all forms of child-on-child abuse. - VII.
+Engaging parents on this issue by: (a)Talking about it with parents, both in groups and one to one; (b) Asking parents what they perceive to be the risks facing their child and how they would like to see the school address those risks; (c) Involving parents in the review of school policies and lesson plans; and (d) Encouraging parents to hold the school to account on this issue. - VIII.
+Ensuring that all child-on-child abuse issues are fed back to the school's safeguarding team so that they can spot and address any concerning trends and identify pupils who maybe in need of additional support.
+[This is done by way of, for example, a weekly staff meeting at which all concerns about pupils (including child-on-child abuse issues) are discussed] - IX.
+Challenging the attitudes that underlie such abuse (both inside and outside the classroom). - X. Working with Governors, Academy Trusts, SLT, all staff and volunteers, pupils and parents to address equality issues, to promote positive values, and to encourage a culture of tolerance and respect amongst all members of the school community. - XI.
+Creating conditions in which our pupils can aspire to and realise safe and healthy relationships. - XII.
+Creating a culture in which our pupils feel able to share their concerns openly, in a non-judgmental environment, and have them listened to; and - XIII.
 Responding to cases of child-on-child abuse promptly and appropriately.

-14 Multi-agency working
+32.25 Multi-agency working